 At this point, tell them if they want to go deeper with you and get X result in half the time, you have an offer for them.

-List the features of your program and tie they strongly to the biggest struggles of your audience.
+List the features of your program and tie them strongly to the biggest struggles of your audience.

 I also recommend having a live bonus to incentive attendees who are ready to buy on the webinar, and also a bonus or two that will be expiring 48 hours after the webinar.

-The 48 hour bonuses will give you a logical reason to follow-up with those who signed up for your webinar.
-Example of bonuses could be a one-on-one call with you, a separate but relevant course, access to a Facebook group, etc.
+The 48-hour bonuses will give you a logical reason to follow-up with those who signed up for your webinar.
+Examples of bonuses could be a one-on-one call with you, a separate but relevant course, access to a Facebook group, etc.

 List all the offers and bonuses on one slide with the total value added up (value stack).
 Then reveal the final price on that same slide.
 Offer a guarantee and a payment option if possible.
 Finally, take a few minutes to walk them through your course using screen sharing options.
 This will improve the transparency and trust that they have with you.